trueadm/ripple/README.md

 <div $class={props.$someClass} $id={$someId}>{$someText}</div>
 ```

+Otherwise changes to the attribute or property will not be reactively updated.

 ### Children

 Use `$children` prop and then use it in the form of `<$children />` for component composition.